WordPress categories and tags are important tools that should lead readers to related articles, keeping them on your site for longer.

 If your blog is a general blog, though, covering a wide range of subjects, then clearly you will have more categories.

-So categories are like filing cabinets and contain all posts on the same subject.
+So categories are like drawers within a filing cabinet that contain posts on the same general subject.

 Updated – 1 May, 2012